sakuli/sakuli.github.io/content/docs/200_enterprise/_index.md

 There you can set, edit or delete environment variables permanently on your system (it is recommended to edit the system variables table if possible).
 A more detailed guide can be found [**here**](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)

-Alternatively you can use **[Rapid Environemnt Editor](https://www.rapidee.com/en/about)** which is a nice tool for editing environment variables on Windows.
+Alternatively you can use **[Rapid Environment Editor](https://www.rapidee.com/en/about)** which is a nice tool for editing environment variables on Windows.

 In case of a more restrictive environment - where it is not possible to edit environment variables that easily - you can set them in a batch script: